frankdb/react100-vstda/README.md

 # React 100 VSTDA

-This project is a simple React app that .
-You visit the URL at:
+This project sets up the front-end for a simple to do app.
+You can add, delete and edit to do items as well as mark them as complete.
+You can visit the URL at: https://react100-vstda-19je1wy5c.now.sh

 ## Getting Started